Celebrating the heroic women of WW2

 ATA pilot boarding a Spifire

-To mark the release of our 1940s Wartime Women Guides Pack, we’ll be featuring some posts to celebrate the heroism and endurance of women who served in the Allied forces during World War Two.
+Heroic women of World War Two.
+To mark the release of our 1940s Wartime Women Guides Pack, we’ll be featuring some posts to celebrate the brave women of the 1940s, who served in the Allied forces and on the home front.

 The famous Night Witches of the Soviet 588th Bomber Regiment on a break.

-An iconic image of Simone Segouin – a French Resistance fighter, captured during the Allied advance across France following the D-Day invasion.
+An iconic image of Simone Segouin – a French Resistance fighter.
+She was captured during the Allied advance across France following the D-Day invasion.

 Women from the MTC or Mechanized Transport Corp push starting an ambulance – Photo ©Reg Speller Getty Images.